Melissa & Regent Of London Powder Compacts History & Heritage

 Both Plexiglass & Lucite were used by the military.
 The noses of bomber planes, windshields, cockpits & periscopes were all made from these materials.
 DuPont also saw the value of the jewellery trade & freely licensed Lucite to manufacturers of costume jewellery & accessories.

-One really fascinating fact that will appeal to all those interested in recycling…….. the jewellery manufacturer Trifari were the first to use this new plastic in the late 1930s.
-They became known for using cabochons of Lucite that looked like rock crystals to form the bellies of the their animal themed brooches.
+One really fascinating fact that will appeal to all those interested in recycling…….. the jewellery manufacturer Trifari was the first to use this new plastic in the late 1930s.
+They became known for using cabochons of Lucite that looked like rock crystals to form the bellies of their animal themed brooches.
 These are known as Jelly Bellies.
 Alfred Phillipe, the head designer for Trifari, was responsible for producing the Jelly Belly menageries of Poodles, seals, bumble bees, elephants & chicks to name a few.

 It is said that Alfred Phillipe was looking at a pile of Air Force ‘scrap’ which was deemed unusable.
 Much of this scrap was from fighter planes windshields.
 Phillipe had the idea to use these windshields & they were carved & dyed to make Jelly Belly cabochons!